 - These may be displayed on the network as long as there are technological limitations (such as a password) restricting access only to students enrolled in the course.

 - The images may be displayed on the network only during the term in which the course is given.
 After that they may be stored in digital form while permission is being sought, but the instructor must seek permission to reuse the images after the initial use.

-- Publicly display their academic work incorporating digital images in courses for which they are registered and during formal critiques at a non-profit educational institution.
+- publicly display their academic work incorporating digital images in courses for which they are registered and during formal critiques at a non-profit educational institution; and

-- Skidmore educators, scholars, and students may digitize images from pre-existing analog image collections during a period of 7 years from the time when one first digitizes an analog image and they may begin to use those images during this transition period to support educational uses under these guidelines.
+- Skidmore educators, scholars and students may digitize images from preexisting analog image collections during a period of seven years from the time when one first digitizes an analog image, and they may begin to use those images during this transition period to support educational uses under these guidelines.
 Simultaneously, they should begin to seek permission to digitize, retain and reuse all digitized images.